SkoolNotes/Taproot/2020MUS201/KBhMUS150CriticalListeningJournal.md

 **Pan de Floor**

-- strong basic drum sequence —marching band feeling?
+- strong drum sequence —marching band feeling?
-- House/dance???
+- House/dance EDM???
 2010s vibes
--
+- Whole song as edm/sequenced synth + house/dance EDM lead
+- Random samples as elements of precussion
+- Lazer sound effects for no reason => what does it add?